The River War: 1899 unabridged, two-volume edition

 About the British attitude to war:

 About the modern machinery of war and its effectiveness against native tribesmen:

 Churchill spread his criticisms wherever he found fault.
 A passage was highly critical of General Kitchener for ordering the desecration of the Mahdi's tomb and carrying off his head as a trophy.
 The head was returned by the order of Lord Cromer, once he discovered what had happened.
-The matter was debated in parliament and led to a newspaper campaign against Kitchener as well as deepening the ill feeling which already existed between two men who as members of the British government in 1914 were expected to co-operate militarily as heads of the army and navy departments.
+The matter was debated in parliament and led to a newspaper campaign against Kitchener as well as deepening the ill feeling which already existed between Kitchener and Churchill (First Lord of the Admiralty from 1911), who as members of the British government in 1914 were expected to co-operate militarily as heads of the army and navy departments.
 All reference to the incident was removed from the second edition.

 Criticisms extended to the supplies for the troops: British soldiers were sent out from England with boots made substantially from cardboard, which rapidly disintegrated and had to be bound with cloth or string to hold together.
-While the Indian Army was equipped with highly effective Dum-dum bullets produced in India, British bullets sent to Egypt were simply pointed, and 1,000,000 rounds had to have their ends filed off to increase their effectiveness.
-The rough remodelling meant the bullets were inaccurate at long ranges, giving soldiers a choice of bullets able to hit their target but only wound, or killing bullets which were likely to miss and could jam the guns.
+While the Indian Army was equipped with highly effective dum-dum bullets produced in India, British bullets sent to Egypt were simply pointed, and 1,000,000 rounds had to have their ends filed off to increase their effectiveness.
+The rough remodelling made the bullets inaccurate at long ranges, giving soldiers a choice of bullets able to hit their target but only wound, or killing bullets which were likely to miss and could jam the guns.
 Railway engines needed to carry troops and supplies into Sudan had to be obtained from all over the world, since British companies were unable to supply them at short notice.
 By contrast, American companies could supply locomotives immediately which were more effective and cheaper than some obtained from England.

 1902 abridged, one-volume edition

 In 1902 Churchill had become a member of parliament.
-It was thought that the commentary about some of the people mentioned had better be excised in a revised edition.
-The book was thus edited down to one single volume, removing approximately one-third of the total.
+It was thought that the commentary about some of the people mentioned had better be excised in a revised edition; about a third of the book was removed in an edit down to a single volume.

 Much of the removed content included passages in which Churchill recounted his own experiences, as he had done in other works, such as The Story of the Malakand Field Force.
 This removal gave the revised book a somewhat different feel to these others, and to its original form.
 Other removals included discussions on the ethics of warfare, Churchill's own opinions of events, and his assessment of Islam.
 The revised book was described as an authoritative history of the war.

-Abridgements were published numerous times over the twentieth century, with increasing excisions.
+Further abridged editions were published numerous times over the twentieth century, with increasing excisions.

 A "definitive" new edition of the book, restoring it to the original two-volume text, edited and annotated by Professor James W. Muller, was published in April 2021.